 Extent of organic farming

-The global turnover with organic products was around 30 billion Euros in 2006.
+Globally, the organic market reached 54.9 billion US dollars in 2009.
+A large part of the turnover was in Europe (48 per cent) and in North America (48.1 per cent).
 At present more than 60 countries have a regulation / law on organic farming.
 The main organically produced product groups which are traded internationally are: fresh fruit and vegetables, dried fruits and nuts, processed fruit and vegetables, coffee, tea and cocoa, spices and herbs, oil crops and derived products, sweeteners grains, dried leguminous vegetables, meat, dairy products, eggs, alcoholic beverages, processed food/food preparations.